Information Security: Exciting Opportunities in a Wide-Open Job Market

 Preparing For an Information Security Career

-The internet security field is in desperate need of workers with technical skill and a thirst for knowledge.
-Job candidates should be highly adaptable; new security threats emerge regularly, and revolutionary approaches may be needed to address challenges that don't yet exist.
+The internet security field is in desperate need of workers with technical skills and a thirst for knowledge.
+Job candidates should be highly adaptable; new security threats emerge regularly, and revolutionary approaches may be needed to address challenges that don’t yet exist.

 In an age of constant data breaches, the need for skilled information security professionals is greater than ever before.
 This could be your opportunity to check off all of your career goals: lucrative, satisfying work that makes a difference in the lives of others.